kammitama5/kammitama5.github.io/_posts/2018-1-18-Thursday-January-18th.md

 ## Particularly
 - I was listening to SPJ's podcast and the excitement of [Programmes as Proofs](https://www.microsoft.com/en-us/research/blog/functional-programming-languages-pursuit-laziness-dr-simon-peyton-jones/).
 By the way, today is his 60th
-Birthday!! :D
+Birthday!! :D He's a *lovely* person, and was quite kind when I told him a bit of my path, my intention to do my Master's, and the community in LA, and wished me Good Luck on my journey.
-  .
-A friend of mine was talking to me yesterday about the sort of disappointment that there isn't more attention paid in the industry to correctness, and I don't think if I start working right away I'd be exposed to a lot of that.
+- A friend of mine was talking to me yesterday about the sort of disappointment that there isn't more attention paid in the industry to correctness, and I don't think if I start working right away I'd be exposed to a lot of that.
 I have such joy for programming right now, I don't want it taken away by the sloppiness and horror and a stream of bad experiences.
 - If I am able to get into a program, I'd be allowed to focus on correctness, which I think would serve me in a good way.